jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 I saw that the true distinguishing features of geometrical objects.
 From them I drew out the causes of the harmonic proportions which were totally unknown to the common herd.

-Euclid had the zeal to handed them down.
+Euclid had the zeal to hand them down.

 <!-- He is being hooted off by the scoffing of Ramus.
 He is drowned by the din of frivolous people, is properly heard by no-one, or is reciting the secrets of philosophy to the deaf; and that Proclus, who could have opened the mind of
 Euclid, disclosed what was hidden, and made easy what was too difficult to grasp, was being mocked and had not continued his commentaries right up to Book 10. -->

-I therefore realized that had to:
+I therefore realized that I had to:
 - transcribe from Book 10 of Euclid what chiefly related to my present undertaking
 - bring to light the train of thought of that Book, inserting mention of certain definite divisions
 - indicate why some branches of the divisions were omitted by Euclid.